romilly/start-apl/manuscript/Chapter2.md

 Once you'ver created an array you often want to select items from it.

 Most computer languages let you do this by _indexing_ the array, and APL is no exception.
-However, indexing in APL is aprticularly powerful.
+However, indexing in APL is particularly powerful.

-You can select items of an array using indices within square brackts [].
+You can select items of an array using indices within square brackets [].

 Try these examples: